Insect-inspired Visual Point-goal Navigation: Methods

 \subsection{Insect-inspired Model}

-Our insect-inspired model is primarily composed of two modules, the CX and the MB, emulating in simplified form the corresponding insect brain structures and their functions (Figure \ref{fig:model-overview}A).
+Our insect-inspired model is primarily composed of two modules, the CX and the MB, emulating in simplified form the corresponding insect brain structures and their functions (Fig. \ref{fig:model-overview}A).
 The CX generates control commands and performs PI using odometry inputs.
 By default, it chooses the direction towards the goal as the desired target direction.
-After a collision, the model tries to \textit{escape} from the obstacle by the CX setting a temporary target different from the goal.
-In addition, the MB is triggered to \textit{learn} visual inputs just before collisions and after escapes.
-Except during escapes, the MB modulates the target direction chosen by the CX based on visual memory, which is expected to reduce risks of future collisions by recognising visually similar obstacles.
+After a collision, it sets a temporary target direction different from the goal direction, so that the model attempts to escape from the obstacle.
+In addition, the MB is triggered to learn visual inputs just before collisions and after escapes.
+Based on such collision-related visual memory, the MB modulates the target direction chosen by the CX constantly, which is expected to reduce risks of future collisions by recognising visually similar obstacles.